I Don’t Coach, I Make You Better

 If you play badminton, you will need coaching.
 Check out why.

-I'm going to be blunt upfront.
+I'm going to be blunt up front.
 You need coaching, regardless of your level or aspiration.

-If you live in New Zealand and play badminton twice a week, that's about 100NZD a month, not including shoes, wears, rackets, and stringing.
+If you live in New Zealand and play badminton twice a week, that's about 100NZD a month, not including shoes, wear, rackets, and stringing.
 If you spend another 100NZD on coaching, it will be a very good investment considering the return.

 You may think you are too good, or too bad for that matter, for coaching.
 You'd be wrong.
 Even the best players in the world need coaching.